Case Recording

 - In the case of referrals from the public, feedback must be consistent with the rights to confidentiality of the child/young person and her/his family.

-Closing a Case Where a Referral was Made and an Assessment was Partially or Fully Completed but No Plan was Put in Place
+Closing a children/young people and families electronic file where a Referral was Made and an Assessment was Partially or Fully Completed but No Plan was Put in Place

 - Follow Steps 1-8 above.

-Closing a Case Where a Child in Need Plan is in Place
+Closing a children/young people and families electronic file where a Child in Need Plan is in Place

 - Follow steps 1-8 above.

-Closing a Case Where a Supervision Order is in Place
+Closing a children/young people and families electronic file where a Supervision Order is in Place

 - Once the Order has ended, follow step 1-8 above unless the case is to remain open as a child/young person in need plan case;